GladysAssistant/Gladys/server/services/ecovacs/README.md

 =========
 MAJOR 10-2023 v1 Deals with the ecovacs api, handle a vacbot, basic control & battery features handled, a new box to control your bot

+MINOR  11-2023 v1.1.0
-MINOR (WIP) 11-2023 Handle unreachable vacbot (ie : when battery is empty or device off or out of network for any reason):
+- Handle unreachable vacbot (ie : when battery is empty or device off or out of network for any reason):
     -> 2023-11-10T18:31:26+0100 <error> vacbot.poll.js:42 (EcovacsHandler.poll) Error 4200 occured : Robot not reachable.
+- Do not poll device if service stopped
+- Disconnect from mqtt when service stops

 Todos
 =====